hgyorgy/esp01s/README.md

 These values will stay in the EEPROM when the board is Turned off or on and may the relay will switch back its original state after a reboot.

-MQQT
 Fully MQTT controlled

 The main goals are:
-Universal for Sonoff and other custom maed relay boards with ESP8266 and ESP31s Remember last state during restart
-Clearly MQTT controlled, ready to be controlled by Home Automation server, like HomeAssistant
+Universal for Sonoff and other custom relay boards with ESP8266 and ESP31s Remember last state during restart (reconnect, re-state..etc) Clearly MQTT controlled, ready to be controlled by Home Automation server, like OpenHAB